 Approaches to social protection and labor are often fragmented and uncoordinated, reducing their effectiveness at providing resilience against shocks and pathways out of poverty.
 To address this, countries are increasingly taking a systems approach to social protection and labor to improve harmonization across policies, programs and delivery instruments.

-SPARCS provides systematic and comparable information on the design and implementation of SP&L systems.
+These tools provide systematic and comparable information on the design and implementation of SP&L systems.
 The objective is to move towards a more standardized, shared approach to assess country SP&L systems, building on existing work.
 SPARCS tools can be used by country policymakers and their development partners to help identify the strengths and weaknesses of SP&L systems and to guide their improvements.

-Each SPARCS country systems assessment is prepared in collaboration with country policymakers and experts, together with partner agencies and other external advisers.
+Each country systems assessment is prepared in collaboration with country policymakers and experts, together with partner agencies and other external advisers.

 Each assessment is based on: